anonc0v/QuantumCache/content/CIRO/Prosthodontics II/Prostho Exam Review.md

 ![[Prostho Post Space Preparation Peeso.jpg]]
 5) Prepare canal with the Peeso Reamer (w/ corresponding color to the post) until the Pre-determined length of the Post Preparation.
 6) Prepare canal with the Final Drill until the pre-determined length.
-7) Try-in : Goes to working length
+7) Try-in : Goes to working length passively.
 8) Retention test : Feel the friction between the post and canal wall as you insert and withdraw the post.

 Tooth: